oneeve8/kobble-data/content/tutorialnarrative3.md

 In previous videos, I showed you how to delete and move while in edit mode.

-There is another way to cu
+There is another way to delete or move items and that is by
 Item: Cut Copy Edit
 Track: Copy Share
 Channel: Cut Copy Edit Share